 #2 Every time you want to buy a train ticket, be prepared to wait.

-If you don’t want to buy tickets through a travel agency, you’ll have to stand in line at most train stations.
+If you don’t want to buy tickets through a travel agency, you’ll have to stand in line at most train stations until you reach the cashier window.
 The culture doesn’t include queuing, so don’t be upset if someone bypasses you when your time arrives.
 Don’t be in a hurry; since ticket agents are generally unable to speak English, getting a ticket may be difficult.
 Carry your passport with you at all times; otherwise, you won’t be able to purchase a ticket.

 #3 You won’t like the continual odor of smoke.